tbm/homepage/pages/debian/orion/qnap/ts-209/index.md

 </div>

 The QNAP TS-209 is a NAS device that can be used for a variety of tasks.
-In the following, I will describe what is needed needed to get Debian running on your TS-209, TS-209 II, TS-209 Pro or TS-209 Pro II.
+In the following, I will describe what is needed to get Debian running on your TS-209, TS-209 II, TS-209 Pro or TS-209 Pro II.

 <h2>Information</h2>